hutchpd/SimpleDrummingGame/README.md

-# Beat Master
+# SimpleDrummingGame

-Beat Master is an interactive rhythm game built with JavaScript and HTML5 Canvas.
+SimpleDrummingGame is an interactive rhythm game built with JavaScript and HTML5 Canvas.
 The game presents a sequence of musical beats on a track, which the player must hit at the correct time to earn points.

 ## Getting Started